 - “Creditors Voluntary Liquidation”

-- if urgent, then consider an Administration to protect value in assets and jobs.
+- If urgent, then consider an Administration to protect value in assets and jobs.

 Bailiff – Enforcement Officer Visit

-When visited by an HMRC bailiff, you need to understand what they can take goods your property?
+When visited by an HMRC bailiff, you need to understand what they can take goods, your property?

-Typically, HMRC does not instruct bailiffs at the first stage of a late or a missed payment.
+Typically, HMRC does not instruct bailiffs at the first stage of a late or missed payment.
 However, HMRC will issue reminders and new payment fines and interest charges, therefore encouraging settlement early.
-Once this process starts, you should make immediate contact with the HMRC (As detailed above) and arrange a solution.
+Once this process starts, you should make immediate contact with HMRC (as detailed above) and arrange a solution.
 The longer you ignore the problem; the less likely your chances are of reaching a compromise with HMRC.

 Remember, HMRC will only instruct Bailiffs as a last resort when all else has failed.